corck/sia_skynet/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-Copyright, 2021, by Christoph Klocker.
+Copyright 2021, by Christoph Klocker.